elastic/integrations/packages/falco/docs/README.md

 | threat.technique.id | ID based on Mitre tags within Falco. | keyword |  |

-An example event for `falco_alerts` looks as following:
+An example event for `alerts` looks as following:

 ```json
 {